 One bad review means almost nothing.
 One glowing review means almost nothing.
 What matters is whether a theme repeats across multiple reviews from different people.

 If six unrelated reviewers mention that the provider rushes through appointments, that's a pattern.
-If two reviewers mention it and forty others describe thorough, unhurried visits, that's probably noise — two people who had a bad day, or two people with unusually complex situations that ran long.
+If two reviewers mention it and forty others describe thorough, unhurried visits, that's probably noise: two people who had a bad day, or two with unusually complex situations that ran long.

-A useful mental habit: sort reviews by the lowest ratings and look for overlap.
-Are multiple low-rating reviews describing the same specific problem?
-Or do the complaints scatter across unrelated grievances with no common thread?
+A useful habit: sort reviews by the lowest ratings and look for overlap.
+Are multiple low-rating reviews describing the same specific problem, or do the complaints scatter across unrelated grievances with no common thread?

-Also pay attention to how recent the reviews are.
+Pay attention to recency, too.
 A cluster of complaints from three years ago followed by consistently positive recent reviews often signals a practice that identified a problem and fixed it.
 A long gap in reviews can mean the practice has changed hands or lost staff.
-Recency is context.

 What to Ignore

-Some complaints show up in reviews constantly and tell you very little about the provider.
+Some complaints show up constantly and tell you very little about the provider.

 Billing and insurance issues.
-"They charged me wrong" or "my insurance claim was denied" are frustrating experiences, but they're usually the work of a billing department or an insurance company — not the clinician.
-A billing dispute rarely reflects the provider's quality or how they'll treat you in an exam room.
+"They charged me wrong" or "my insurance claim was denied" are frustrating experiences, but they're usually the work of a billing department or an insurance company, not the clinician.
+A billing dispute rarely reflects how the provider will treat you in an exam room.

 One-star reviews with no specifics.
-"Terrible, would not recommend" with no explanation attached gives you nothing to work with.
-It might be a legitimate grievance that the reviewer didn't want to detail.
-It might be a mistake, a wrong-number review, or even a personal dispute that has nothing to do with care.
-Unspecific outliers in either direction — one extreme star with no supporting detail — are worth skipping.
+"Terrible, would not recommend" with no explanation gives you nothing to work with.
+It might be a legitimate grievance the reviewer didn't want to detail, or it might be a wrong-number review or a personal dispute unrelated to care.
+Unspecific outliers in either direction are worth skipping.

 Complaints about things outside the provider's control.
 Parking.
 The building's elevator.
 A receptionist who no longer works there.
-Long hold times during a period when the practice was understaffed.
 These are real inconveniences, but they don't predict what your appointment will be like.

 Comparisons to other providers.
 "Dr. X isn't as good as my old doctor" is someone's subjective benchmark.
 Their old doctor could have been exceptional or could have been someone who simply told them what they wanted to hear.
 You have no reference point to interpret that comparison.